Blepharitis

 arrow up Back to treatment list

-If you have meibomian gland dysfunction (MGB), Dr. Seibel will probably recommend massaging the lids to remove excess oil.
+If you have meibomian gland dysfunction (MGB), Dr. Seibel may recommend massaging the lids to remove excess oil.
 Do not use this technique unless specifically recommended by your doctor after a careful eye examination

 In MGD, the meibomian (oil) secretions are thick and the gland openings are clogged.
 Think of a toothpaste tube that contains butter instead of toothpaste.
 When cold, you would not be able to squeeze the butter out of the tube.
 However, once you warm it a bit, then the butter will soften enough to come out of the tube, but some pressure on the tube (squeezing) would still be necessary.